THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Even though this article is about my travel blog, I believe the tips here apply across all blogs and sites that have content the owners wish to market (and if you don’t wish to market them, why produce the content?).
 This post covers strategies that are still up to date and relevant to help you increase blog traffic 2023.

 1. My secret weapon for increasing page views

 You can see how my site grew from October 2013 when I relaunched my site in WordPress and went from an online journal with 0 page views to a far more professional travel blog.

 I can take you through the different stages in what I did then and do now.
-I can explain what effect it had, etc, but I think the most interesting things to talk about is how I took the site from those beginning stages – where I left off in my 12,000 page views article – and took it to its current level of over 100,000 with continuous growth, even when I am not working on this site at all.
+I can explain what effect it had, etc, but I think the most interesting things to talk about is how I took the site from those beginning stages – where I left off in my 12,000 page views article – and took it to over 100,000 with continuous growth, even when I am not working on this site at all.